Nicolas-MacBeth/starter-project/README.md

 # starter-project

 Starter project in Go to increase familiarity with GCP and OpenTelemetry.
 It is composed of three services: *FoodFinder*, *FoodSupplier*, *FoodVendor*.
 They will interact together as a suite of products to give a user the availability of a certain ingredient.
 Each service has its own server and some services will also need their own mySQL DB table(s).
+It is made on purpose and according to requirements to have the Supplier service return a list of Vendors with the ingredient(s), and then only fetch their information from the Vendor service.
+(I understand this entire project could be implement with one server, howerver part of the exercice is orchestrating the communication and then setting up telemetry with OTel for multiple services).

 ## How to run